tomedegroot/study-material/Linux+LPICLevel1Exam1/introductionToTheLinuxServer.md

   1. 9 (SIGKILL)-> force quit for when a process is hung
   2. 15 (SIGTERM)-> nicer way of terminating a process

+#Finding Files in Linux

+##`locate`

+`locate` searches a database of all the files on the system.
+This database is updated through a system cron job

+`updatedb` -> update the database locate uses

+`locate PATTERN` -> locate a file

+##`find`

+find can search by a lot of different parameter types, such as:
+1. permission
+2. creation date
+3. path
+4. name
+5. text inside a file

+`find [PATH] [OPTIONS]` -> find a file.
+If no PATH is given, find defaults to current dir

+Example: `find /tmp -name '*.txt'`

+If you use an asterisk for the `-name` parameter, place it between single or double quotes or the shell will already expand the asterisk ((Exercise: Using FIND to Find and Manipulate Files)[https://linuxacademy.com/cp/exercises/view/id/144/module/1])